-Maintenance calculation for expats, part 4Marjet Groenleer
+Maintenance calculation for internationals part 4: allowances & high costsMarjet Groenleer

-The third blog on maintenance calculation for expats, listed the allowances expats usually receive.
-Against most allowances, there are costs that are associated with an expat existence.
+The third blog within the series on maintenance calculation for internationals listed the allowances which internationals usually receive.
+Against most allowances, there are high costs associated with the existence of an international.
 How are these taken into account?

-Extra costs for expats
+Extra costs for internationals

 The influence of allowances on financial capacity

 The allowances and extra costs of internationals are like communicating vessels.
 On the one hand, they receive a higher income due to the allowances, but on the other hand they also have more costs.

 Case law shows a varied picture.
 The starting point appears to be that allowances for the stay abroad are always added to the income of the maintenance payer.
 This is, unless it relates to an allowance for hardship (hazard payment).
 On the costs side, the extra costs for internationals are not always taken into account.
 It remains difficult to highlight these extra costs properly.
 Courts are not easily swayed to take these costs into account.

 Allowances are primarily paid to internationals working for international organisations such as ICC, OPCW, and ESTEC.
 Maintenance payers working for international companies such as Shell are in addition to allowances often entitled to a bonus.
 The legal system also deals with this in a varied manner, although the trend still appears to be that the calculation is based on an average bonus of the last three years.
 It is the responsibility of the maintenance payer to show that receiving such bonuses in the future is not in line with expectations.